Surya-Gunukula/swebench-agent/README.md

 The langgraph_agent is able to achieve a patch rate of 0-2 out of the 10/23 working test cases, which is a 0-20% effective patch rate.
 In the SWE-Bench Paper, gpt-4o was able to achieve a 2.67% effective patch rate.

+## Langgraph Agent

+Datapoint -> Create Container -> Apply test patch and generate errors -> Find source file -> Scrape source file -> Send to ensemble of LLMs to generate diff patches -> Ensemble agent chooses best response -> END

+## RAG Agent

+Datapoint -> Use BM25 Retriever to retrieve relevant chunks of repo -> Send to LLM -> Generate diff patch -> END

+## Future Works
+Transfer over all datapoints to Langgraph Agent, need to just debug containers as a lot of them are deprecated.
+Make the langgraph agent able to have persistent memory, CoT prompting, and able to interact w env(Docker container).
+Allow it to call tools and receive outputs, like in the paper.

 ## Problems

 Many of the SWE-Bench_Lite test cases are either deprecated or only work on Linux machines.